 With the intention of bringing Minor League Baseball back to Knoxville, the City of Knoxville and Knox County started talks with Boyd Sports to build a multi-use, publicly owned stadium.
 In the final month of 2021, the city and county approved the plan to move forward with a new multi-use stadium.
 The stadium will host the AA team of the Chicago Cubs and serve as a catalyst for redevelopment in East Knoxville.

-The multi-use stadium will host the Smokies and other baseball events, concerts, festivals and even football and soccer.
+The multi-use stadium will host the Smokies and other baseball events, One Knoxville SC, concerts and festivals.
 In addition, the stadium will include facilities to host business meetings, conferences, receptions, holiday parties and other year-round events.
 With the stadium facilities and a public plaza as a gathering place, it is anticipated the stadium can host hundreds of events a year.
 GEM's private development has attracted residential projects with restaurants and other entertainment and commercial uses anticipated as interest in the area surges.

 Funding arrangements to build the 7,000-capacity, $114 million ballpark have come through a Sports Authority jointly formed by Knoxville and Knox County, with support from Knoxville, Knox County, the state of Tennessee and Boyd.
 The stadium will be publicly owned and will be leased to the baseball team for $1 million a year on typical industry terms.